JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 The founding document of the NYSE was a price-fixing agreement between Wall Street.
 Brokers pay backend fees like these to the [plethora](https://www.linkedin.com/pulse/pipe-dreams-dollar-schemes-financial-world-xxim-c9eec) of middlemen in the present market system.
 Do you think extracting value through commissions like these via "smarter trade routing" should be enabled by the SDEX?

 To answer this question in the narrow case of the SDEX, might we contemplate the history of traditional centralized financial markets?
 It's my interpretation of history that, in the long run, all intermediaries go bankrupt.
-Namely, the evolution of ECNs[^ecn-q] presents a compelling case for the [race to zero](https://github.com/blocktransfer#eliminating-intermediaries-%EF%B8%8F).
+Namely, the evolution of traditional liquidity routing presents a compelling case for the [race to zero](https://github.com/blocktransfer#eliminating-intermediaries-%EF%B8%8F).

 The parallel of displaced orders would be a UniswapV4-style Soroban order book, where you can pay kickbacks or direct bribes to [fragment the market](https://www.youtube.com/live/XLc4c7vL3rM?t=2593).
 The end result of these shenanigans is a plutocracy where governance can self-fulfill perpetual illiquidity across [centralized matchmakers](https://www.sec.gov/comments/s7-25-20/s72520-8569142-230826.pdf#page=13).
-Might we make investing most [accessible and performant](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0037.md#semantic-changes-for-existing-operations) for real users instead of circular path payment bots, as insightfully predicted by @orbitlens _infra_ note [VALUES_2_"vocally spearheaded"]. 💡
+Might we make investing most [accessible and performant](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0037.md#semantic-changes-for-existing-operations) for real users instead of circular path payment bots, as insightfully predicted by @orbitlens _infra_ note 18. 💡

 ### 2.5 Classic Operations

 An efficient market to me means the most value possible given to all participants.
 If there's a `payment` taking place, it means the lowest [requisite](https://discord.com/channels/897514728459468821/1268550807335211059/1268596815251640445) transaction cost.
 And if it's a digital marketplace of buyers and sellers, it means [quite the same](https://wooten.link/gnu).

 A middleman, call them the New York Stock Exchange, charging an extra fee to "authorize" and effectuate a transaction?
-Well, that sounds like an antiquated[^thesis] business model to me.
+Well, that sounds like an antiquated business model to me.
 And indeed, at $90 billion dollars [in value](https://finance.yahoo.com/quote/ICE/), these are profitable business models.

 Do you think we should block masses of people in developing countries from investing?
 Transaction costs alone mean many never even have access to these markets in the first place—this is the promise the network offers to everyone. 🌍 Can't this goal be most efficiently reached with native operation performance?